kapiteinkrul/Houtman/README.md

 Wifi

 Please contact us for further inquiries and bookings.
+We hope to meet you on board sometime!

 Cheers,
 Jeremy & Maartje